PanicStation.org

 Important note

-This is general information, not a diagnosis or personalised medical advice.
+This is general information, not a diagnosis or personalised medical, legal, therapeutic, financial, or other professional advice.
 If you think someone is in immediate danger, call 999.

 Additional Resources